uit-gamelab/Spring25/index.md

 In addition to being evaluated on the successful completion of the game you will be evaluated on the technical design and implementation within chosen technologies.
 From code patterns, architecture and implementation to database schema and client-werver communications.
 The evaluation is done in collaboration between representatives of the local game industry and the faculty itself.

 ## Tentative lecture plan and course timeline
-* Colloquiums every Tuesdays where you can work with your projects.
+* Colloquiums every Tuesday 12:15-14:00 REALF A055, where you can work with your projects.
 * GameJam Friday 24.01 to Sunday 26.01.
-* One full day workshop Friday 21.03.
+* Full day workshop Friday 21.03.
-* Some Tuesdays will be used for lectures.
+* Some Thursdays will be used for milestone presentations.

 <!---